daizutabi/hydraflow/docs/examples/advanced.md

 $ tree
 ```

-## Job definitions
+## Job Definition File

-The `hydraflow.yaml` file contains the job definitions.
+The `hydraflow.yaml` file contains job definitions that serve as the core of HydraFlow's workflow automation capabilities:

 ```yaml title="hydraflow.yaml" linenums="1"
 --8<-- "examples/hydraflow.yaml"
 ```

+This configuration file defines three different jobs:

+1. `job_sequential`: A job that runs sequentially
+2. `job_parallel`: A job that runs with parallelization
+3. `job_submit`: A job that uses a submit command

+Each job demonstrates different execution methods and parameter combinations.
+For detailed information about job configuration, see the [Job Configuration documentation](../part2-advanced/job-configuration.md).

-## Dry-run
+## Dry Run

+A dry run allows you to preview what will happen without actually executing commands:

 ```console exec="1" source="console" workdir="examples"
 $ hydraflow run job_sequential --dry-run
 ```

+From the dry run output, we can observe:

-- you can see 2 jobs will be executed (`each`).
+- 2 jobs will be executed (from the `each` parameter combinations)
-- each job have 3 sweeps (`all`)
+- Each job contains 3 sweeps (from the `all` range values)
-- each job contains additional options:
+- Each job includes additional options:
-    - `hydra.job.name` : the name of the job from hydraflow.yaml
+    - `hydra.job.name`: The name of the job defined in
+       `hydraflow.yaml`
-    -  `hydra.sweep.dir`: unique directory for each job created by hydraflow
+    - `hydra.sweep.dir`: A unique directory for each job created by HydraFlow

-Originally Hydra creates a directory based on the current date and time.
-But they may duplicate in parallel execution.
+Standard Hydra creates directories based on the current date and time, which may cause duplication during parallel execution.
-HydraFlow creates a unique directory for each job to avoid this problem.
+HydraFlow solves this problem by creating a unique directory for each job.

-## Run the jobs in sequence
+## Running Jobs Sequentially

-this job uses  `each`
+This job uses the `each` and `add` parameters
+to run multiple configuration combinations in sequence:

 ```console exec="1" source="console" workdir="examples"
 $ hydraflow run job_sequential
 ```

+Results of execution:

-- Experiment `job_sequential` created.
+- An experiment named `job_sequential` is created
-- 2x3 jobs executed sequentially.
+- 2×3=6 jobs are executed sequentially
-- progress bar is shown for convinience.
+- A progress bar is displayed to track completion

-## Run the jobs in parallel
+## Running Jobs in Parallel

-this job uses `each` and `all`
+This job uses the `add` parameter
+to leverage Hydra's parallel execution features:

 ```console exec="1" source="console" workdir="examples"
 $ hydraflow run job_parallel --dry-run